bongo227/Infomatics/docs/Introduction-to-Computer-Systems.md

 - Save `$s` registers
 - Pass and return values if their isnt enough registers
 - Local variables inside a function (that dont fit into registers)

+## Logic design

+Combinational logic
+:   Out depends on the current input (no memory)

+Sequential logic
+:   Output depends of current input and some previous inputs (requires memory)

+### Combinational logic circuits